CarterWalker/CarterWalker/README.md

 ## Hi there 👋

+I'm currently learning how to use Python for data analysis!

+Pronouns: he/him

 <!--
 **CarterWalker/CarterWalker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.